thewca/worldcubeassociation.org/style-guide.md

 ## Definitions

-- Scramble sequence: An list of moves ('algorithm') used to scramble a puzzle.
+- Scramble sequence: A list of moves ('algorithm') used to scramble a puzzle.
 Informally also called a 'scramble'.
 - Scramble: The scrambled state of a puzzle after a scramble sequence has been applied to it.
 - Attempt: The time frame starting when the competitor acknowledges his readiness to to begin (see Regulation A3b1) and ending when the score sheet is complete (see Regulation A7c).
 - Solve: Generally, the part of the attempt when the timer is running.
-- Original recorded time: The time showing on the timer/stopwatch, before time penalties
+- Original recorded time: The time showing on the timer/stopwatch, before time penalties.
 - Result: An official time, either the time for an attempt including penalties, or a derived result (e.g. mean/average).
 - Rankings: An ordered list of results (e.g. first round rankings, world rankings).
 - Ranking/Rank: An ordinal number representing a result's order in a list of results (e.g. ranking in a round, world rank).